Monday, March 08, 2010

 October 12, 1968: Market Hall, Dallas Market Center, Dallas, TX with Stevie Wonder, Moving Sidewalks, Little Gary Ferguson, The Crowd +1, The Soul Society

-October 13, 1968: Theater For The Performing Arts, San Antonio, TX with Johnny Winter and Winter, New Atlantis
+October 13, 1968: HemisFair Theater For The Performing Arts, San Antonio, TX with Johnny Winter, New Atlantis, Lights by Giant Light Show

 October 18, 1968: Kinetic Playground, 4812 N. Clark Avenue, Chicago, IL with Ten Years After

-November 2, 1968: Civic Theatre, Akron, OH with James Gang, The Poor Girls
+November 2, 1968: Civic Theatre, Akron, OH with James Gang, The Poor Girls, Chuck Dunaway (MC)

 November 8-9, 1968: Fillmore East, 105 2nd Avenue, New York City, NY with Children Of God, Buddy Rich